WenheLI/STIT-Backend/README.md

  - **events** so far it only allow users to get new events based on their prefs.
  - **preference** so far allow users to use post to change their preference setting.

 All the codes are developed under ES 7 with promising and async/await and all the APIs are developed under RESTful.
+The whole backend is developed under 2.5 hours

 ## How to use